bygalacos/Zabbix_Mass_Import/README.md

 ./zabbix_mass_import.sh
 ./zabbix_mass_import.ps1
 ```
-Note: Try right click and "Run with Powershell" if you got errors while launching powershell script.
+Note: If you encounter any errors while launching the script, try right-clicking and selecting "Run with Powershell".

-Input file should be formatted like "$hostname [tab] $ip".
-Dont forget to press "tab" key between $hostname and $ip.
-Also if you try to add hostname that contains unsupported chars, you'll get error message while importing.
-This char correction feature will be added later on...
+The input file must be formatted as "$hostname [tab] $ip".
+Please make sure to press the "tab" key to separate $hostname and $ip.
+In the case of hostnames with unsupported characters, an error message will appear during the import process.
+This feature for correcting unsupported characters will be added in the future.

-Output file will be created upon execution which user can import xml file via Zabbix Web Interface.
+The output file will be generated upon script execution and can be imported into Zabbix via the web interface.

 ![zabbix_mass_import](https://user-images.githubusercontent.com/57764369/208874180-cefc2527-b031-4365-b2c0-da1d14ced5de.gif)

 ## License

-GPL-3.0
+This software is licensed under GPL-3.0

 **Made with ♥ by bygalacos**